broxus/ton-distribution/README.md

 This address will be used in case you need to return your TONs.
 The contract has the `refund(uint128 amount)` method which sends the specified amount to the refund address.

+### Refund lock duration

+This parameters describes the amount of seconds that should pass since the contract creation.
+Only after that refund function can be executed.

 ## Pipeline description